-The certificate program in higher education administration is designed for individuals who are planning a career or seeking career advancement in the area of higher education.
-The curriculum will provide the candidate with the appropriate knowledge, skills, and current trends of higher education administration in the administrative process of higher education institutions.
-Additionally, this program will give those individuals who are employed at the university the opportunity to enhance their skills, knowledge, and attitudes toward the environment in which they work.
-With the consolidation of programs at four-year institutions and the growing student population in community colleges, this certificate program will prepare candidates to confidently assume teaching and/or administrative positions in higher education.
+The Specialist program in higher education administration is designed for individuals who are planning a career or seeking career advancement in the area of higher education.
+The curriculum provides the candidate with the appropriate knowledge, skills, and current trends of higher education administration in the administrative process of higher education institutions.
+Additionally, this program provides College graduates and University employees opportunities to enhance their research skills, higher education knowledge, and professional best practices.
+With the consolidation of programs at four-year institutions and the growing student population in community colleges, this program prepares candidates to confidently assume teaching and/or administrative positions in higher education.